 I am so lucky that we have a farm near us that sells free-range eggs from a humane-certified farmer.
 Look for a local farm near you who follows humane practices or look in your grocery store for these types of food products, some stores do carry them.
 If we all buy more of them, the price may go down and more farmers may adapt to more humane ways.

 Even if you are unable to commit to this humane practice financially, I hope this post helps your family.

 One Dish Two Diets: Recipes for Hybrid Families Composed of Vegetarians and Meat-Eaters Cookbook

 Whether members of your family are vegetarians for ethical reasons (like me), dietary preference, or for health reasons, making meals that work for both vegetarians and meat-eaters within a family can be a challenge.
 However, I find it very doable.
-If you are looking for more hybrid cooking tips and some hybrid recipes, check out my cookbook:) If you enter your infomation by filling out the box below, I can send you info on the book plus more recipes:) The cookbook also contains lacto-ovo vegetarian recipes.
+If you are looking for more hybrid cooking tips and some hybrid recipes, check out my cookbook:) If you enter your information by filling out the box below, I can send you more recipes:)

 Thanks for visiting my blog!
 Enjoy life and eat well:)

 Copyright ©2018 Julie Hoag.
 All Rights Reserved.Follow me on Social Media